zopefoundation/RestrictedPython/docs/contributing/index.rst

 To enable a certain functionality in RestrictedPython, do the following:

-#. `Create a new issue on GitHub <https://github.com/zopefoundation/RestrictedPython/issues/new/choose>`__, requesting the new feature, for discussion.
+* `Create a new issue on GitHub <https://github.com/zopefoundation/RestrictedPython/issues/new/choose>`__, requesting the new feature, for discussion.
-#.
-Create a pull request on GitHub.

 * In ``/src/RestrictedPython/transformer.py``, change the corresponding ``visit_<AST Node>`` method.
 * In ``/tests/``, add or change the corresponding tests for this functionality.
 * Add a changelog entry.
 * On your local environment, use ``tox`` to run tests and lint, and build the docs, before pushing your commit to the remote repository.
-  * Request a review by a core maintainer, e.g.:
+* Create a pull request and request a review by a core maintainer, e.g.:

   * icemac
   * loechel

 Todos